United Kingdom · tool

 Dietary notes

-Traditional Scottish cuisine is quite meat and dairy-heavy, with dishes like haggis and Cullen Skink being staples.
-However, vegetarian and vegan options are increasingly available, especially in newer restaurants and cafes, though they may require specific searching.
+Traditional Scottish cuisine is quite meat and dairy-heavy, with many dishes featuring beef, lamb, and butter.
+However, vegetarian and vegan options are increasingly available, especially in cafes and newer restaurants, and gluten-free choices are often manageable, particularly with simpler dishes like grilled fish or salads.

 Local etiquette

-- •Tipping is generally appreciated but not mandatory; 10-15% is standard for good service in restaurants.
-For pub food or counter service, tipping is less common.
+- •Tipping is appreciated but not mandatory; 10-15% for good service in restaurants is customary.

-- •Card payments are widely accepted, but carrying some cash can be useful for smaller independent shops or market stalls.
+- •Card payments are widely accepted, but carrying some cash can be useful for smaller purchases or market stalls.

 - •Reservations are recommended for popular restaurants, especially on weekend evenings.